Trains delayed and cancelled today due to landslip, ahead of Brighton V Fulham game

-Trains to and from Brighton cancelled following landslip, following Brighton V Fulham kick off
+Trains to and from Brighton cancelled following landslip, as Brighton V Fulham set to kick off

 and live on Freeview channel 276

-Note: UPDATE: as of 10.42am, the lines were partially reopened, after members of Network Rail carried out a safety inspection on the line.
-Trains are running once again, but customers are advised to check their travel time, since some delays and cancellations are expected to continue.